What is Populism? – Understanding Populism in History, American Populism, and General Modern Populism in the West

 Perhaps we should examine the American 1912 elections and figures like Woodrow Wilson.
 Here we find progressives and populists.
 Not everything turns out perfectly, but the environment it creates wins World Wars rather than starting them.
 The importance of ending wars can’t be understated.

-American Experience – Woodrow Wilson.
+American Experience Woodrow Wilson 2.
 Why Wilson?
-He was centered, not William Jennings Bryan, not Teddy, not Taft, not pro-Gilded Age north, but a mash-up of Redeemer and intellectual with both northern and southern interests.
+I mean, he was rather prejudice… Well, I’ll be honest I’m not a fan of prejudice Wilson, but I am a fan of his other characteristics (and that is why I say Wilson).
+He was a [racism aside] centered Bourbon with some serious social conservative leanings.
+He was not William Jennings Bryan, not Teddy, not Taft, not pro-Gilded Age north, but a mash-up of Redeemer and intellectual with both northern and southern interests (even to the degree that meant taking stances I don’t personally like).
 He stood up for the farmer, but resonated with many of the elite; he offered a 13 point plan that might have staved off WWII; he wasn’t perfect (and for my personal politics that might even be an understatement), but he was just the kind of level headed politician who can energize the populists without breaking everything like a Bull in a China shop.
-Sure, I’d suggest a Washington or Eisenhower as a “General” ideal… but those archetypes are uncommon and i’m trying to reasonable here; and Wilson works.
+Sure, I’d suggest a Washington or Eisenhower as a “General” ideal… but those archetypes are uncommon, and i’m trying to reasonable here.
+Wilson works, better than some of the “alternatives” at least.

 - Populism – Britannica.com